-A message from our Founder and Board President Jean Isaac: As a child, I grew up in a youth theater group that truly helped define me.
+A message from our Founder and Artistic Director Jean Isaac: As a child, I grew up in a youth theater group that truly helped define me.
 As the awkward middle child, I was the last of my sisters to enter the theater group, but I was also the last to leave.
 I found myself lost in the world of theater, and I didn’t want to get out.

 Through theater I was able to find the confidence I needed to express myself artistically, which helped me in school, my first job, and even as a parent.